Eraric

+Eraric, Heraric or Ariaric, the Rugian (died 541), was briefly King of the Ostrogoths.

+Reign

-Eraric (died 541) was briefly King of the Ostrogoths, elected as the most distinguished among the Rugians in the confederation of the Ostrogoths.
+He was elected as the most distinguished among the Rugians in the confederation of the Ostrogoths.
 The Goths were vexed at the presumption of the Rugians, but nevertheless they recognized Eraric.
 He summoned a council directed to convincing the confederation to make peace with the Eastern Roman emperor Justinian, under Roman suzerainty.
-The Ostrogoths opposed the ceasefire under the negotiations, and they instead elected Ildibad's nephew Totila.
-Soon afterwards Eraric was killed by Totila's followers after a reign of five months.
+The Ostrogoths opposed the truce under the negotiations, and they instead elected Ildibad's nephew Totila.
+Soon afterwards Eraric was killed by Totila's followers after a reign of five months from May to October.